j19sch/frogsconf/pages/home.md

 ## What can you expect?

-Conferring & collaborating with people passionate about testing!
+Conferring & collaborating with people passionate about quality and software!

 ### Meet inspiring people
-Meet and hang out with people passionate about software testing.
+Meet and hang out with people passionate about quality and software.
 Connect and expand your network.
 Meet other brilliant minds and get inspired.

 ### Join hands-on sessions & group discussions
-Get new ideas about testing and working in IT.
+Get new ideas about quality and working in IT.
 Discuss and try out new techniques.
-Fill your testing backpack with ideas, activities and techniques you can try out in your teams back home.
+Fill your backpack with ideas, activities and techniques you can try out in your teams back home.

 ### Facilitate or participate in workshops and conversations
 Discuss your problems or share your new ideas.
-Get feedback from other testers.
+Get feedback from others.
 Maybe you did some research you are enthusiastic about?
 Let other people know!

 ### Get new ideas, learn & experiment
-Learn new skills by collaborating, pairing or mobbing with others testers.
+Learn new skills by collaborating, pairing or ensembling with others.

 ---